DziumovS/lh_test_task/README.md

   docker compose up -d
   ```

-The container with the application is deployed in the background if all tests are successful.
+The application container is deployed in the background on port 5000 if all tests pass successfully.

 ---
 <details>